Share this

 How is the last day of employment calculated for H1B holders?

 As long as an H1B status holder continues to work and receive regular payroll, their H1B status remains valid.
 Generally, the day the payroll stops is considered the employee's last day of employment, marking the start of the grace period.
-Each case can vary significantly, so it's recommended to consult with an immigration lawyer or our consultants for a free assessment.
+Each case can vary significantly, so it's recommended to consult with an immigration lawyer for a precise assessment.

 The 60-Day Unemployment Period